seanox/aspect-js/manual/en/composite.md

-The loading of resources and the object/model binding takes place partially when the component is needed in the UI -- i.e. with the first visibility, which is controlled via the [SiteMap](sitemap.md) as the central face flow management and thus minimizes the loading time considerably, since only the resources required for the active UI components are loaded.
+The loading of resources and the object/model binding takes place partially when the component is needed in the UI -- i.e. with the first visibility, which is controlled via the [SiteMap](sitemap.md) as the central face-flow management and thus minimizes the loading time considerably, since only the resources required for the active UI components are loaded.
 The outsourcing and loading of resources at runtime is optional and can be